-- The slower the drying, and the more gradual the process, the better (i.e., the worst thing you can do is enclose the timber frame and immediately turn on the heat or air conditioning full blast.)
+- The slower the wood cracking when drying, and the more gradual the process, the better (i.e., the worst thing you can do is enclose the timber frame and immediately turn on the heat or air conditioning full blast.)

-- Do not apply a film-forming finish (i.e., polyurethane) to the greenwood.
+- Do not apply a film-forming finish (i.e., polyurethane) to green (unseasoned) wood.

 I Don’t Want Wood Checking or Cracks in My Timbers.
 What Are My Options?

 Don’t build with solid timber.
-Instead, ask us to price glulam beams for the timber frame, or to fabricate box beams from well-dried new or reclaimed lumber.
+Instead, ask us to price glulam beams for the timber frame, or to fabricate box beams from kiln-dried new or well-dried reclaimed lumber.